uriweb/uri-modern/README.md

 ## What's new in 1.0.2

-URI Modern 1.0.2 is a bug fix release.
+URI Modern 1.0.2 is a bug fix release and makes some style improvements.

 * Consolidates screen reader text styles
 * Filters page titles based on a whitelist
+* Adjusts styles for search and pull quotes
+* Adds support for excerpts in pages
 * Minor adjustments to the program post type template
 * Other bug fixes and style tweaks